mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 <h2 id="first-post">First Post</h2>

-Now that you have the project initialized.
-You need to add the support to loading the content for the blog posts.
+Now that you have the project initialized, you need to add the support to loading the content for the blog posts.
 You can do that by adding the [filesystem plugin](https://gridsome.org/plugins/source-filesystem).
-This plugins makes creating content using markdown files a breath.
+This plugin makes creating content using markdown files a breath.

 A filesystem source will also require a transformer in order to parse the files.
 You can make use of Gridsome's [transformer-remark](https://gridsome.org/plugins/transformer-remark).